-Acclaimed American guitarist Geoff Tyson will release his first guitar instrumental album.
+Acclaimed American guitarist Geoff Tyson releases his first guitar instrumental album.

-Acclaimed American guitarist Geoff Tyson will release his first guitar instrumental album.Geoff is getting back to his guitar-hero roots with a cutting-edge guitar instrumental album with sounds ranging from blistering rhythm and solo performances, to production vibes that range from heavy rock, to 1980’s Brit-pop.
+Acclaimed American guitarist Geoff Tyson releases his first guitar instrumental album.Geoff is getting back to his guitar-hero roots with a cutting-edge guitar instrumental album with sounds ranging from blistering rhythm and solo performances, to production vibes that range from heavy rock, to 1980’s Brit-pop.

 Geoff recorded and produced the album himself, drawing from his years of experience writing and producing for countless artists, and writing music for HBO, MTV, Disney, and the UFC.

 “Guitar was my first love,” reflects Geoff.
 “I first met Joe Satriani when I was 13 and he helped to develop my passion.
 I soon became one of his favorite students, along side Alex Skolnick, Steve Vai, Kirk Hammet and Charlie Hunter.”

 “Satriani and I met weekly for about 2 ½ years, and he became my mentor and inspiration, always challenging me to do something unique and personal.
 It’s a lesson I have applied to all aspects of my musical endeavors.
 Over time, as popular music trends changed, I evolved into a singer-songwriter, recording engineer, producer, and recording studio entrepreneur.”

 “After much encouragement from Satriani and fans, I decided to finally do this instrumental guitar album.
 Guitar music has changed over the years, so I did a lot of internet research.
 Wow, there is so much talent in the world today!
 I knew I had to create something that encompassed my experience and skills.”